InaKrapp/whisper-locally-running/README.md

 Errors can happen to all models.
 However, if the speaker has a clear pronounciation and there is not much background noise, from my experience, even small and fast models perform fairly well.

 I believe that I caught the most common errors.
 But this software is still in its early stage, so it is very likely I missed something.
 If you encounter any errors, please inform me and I will see if I can resolve them.
 Likewise, feel free to suggest any feature that you would like to see added.
+You can open an issue in this repository, or contact me by E-Mail: ina.krapp@freenet.de

 # Related and similar projects

 In implementing the recorder, this project was very helpful for me: [audio-recorder-pyqt](https://github.com/dv66/audio-recorder-pyqt)

 Several other projects to run Whisper locally exist on Github.
 This project is not based on anyone of them in particular.
 Of the ones that I know of, [vink](https://github.com/ssciwr/vink) is probably the most similar.
 But it still has some differences, so it might be worth trying out both for the users to decide which one they like best.
+If you are interested in live transcription, [whispered-secrets](https://github.com/john-sandall/whispered-secrets) may be interesting for you.